Wentz throws 3 TD passes, Eagles look Super vs. Giants

 Carson Wentz threw a season-high three touchdown passes and the Eagles got an early lift from their defense and special teams in beating the struggling Giants 34-13 on Thursday night, avoiding their first three-game losing streak since the 2016 season.

-Corey Clement scored on a 1-yard run and Jake Elliott added field goals of 33 and 30 yards.
+Corey Clement scored on a 1-yard run and Jake Elliott added field goals of 33 and 30 yards for the defending Super Bowl champions.

-"This is finally the game where we played like the Philadelphia Eagles," said Ertz, who was limited to seven passes for 43 yards.
-"We're finally the Eagles again."

 Rookie halfback Saquon Barkley scored on a 50-yard run and rushed for 130 yards in one of the few bright spots for the Giants' offense, which was booed repeatedly in losing at home for the third time.
 Aldrick Rosas had field goals of 33 and 21 yards.